idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_chaos_surrogate.md

 ## Evaluation and Statistics

 This section will go over how to set up an input file to evaluate and perform statistical analysis on a trained [polynomial chaos surrogate](PolynomialChaos.md).
 The polynomial chaos surrogate is unique in that it is able to compute statistical moments and sensitivities analytically.
-So specific postprocessors are available to compute these quantities without the need for sampling.
+Specific postprocessors are available to compute these quantities without the need for sampling.

 !include surrogate_training.md start=omitting_solve_begin end=omitting_solve_finish replace=['nearest_point_training', 'poly_chaos_uniform']